Euxoa furtivus (Smith, 1890)

 Photograph copyright: Merrill A. Peterson

-Euxoa furtivus is a medium-sized Euxoa (FW length 15–18 mm) with gray-tan forewings, pale costal margin and cubital vein, and a series of black wedges at the subterminal line that flies in steppe habitats during early summer.
-It is medium-dark gray-tan or tan, with dark shading along the veins in the median area and on the distal wing.
+Euxoa furtivus is a medium-sized Euxoa (FW length 15–18 mm) that flies in steppe habitats during early summer.
+It has gray-tan forewings, pale costal margin and cubital vein, and a series of black wedges at the subterminal line.
+It is medium-dark gray-tan or tan, with dark shading along the veins in the median area and on the distal forewing.
 The cell is darker brown.
 Streaky paler tan, gray, or silvery gray is present on the costa, fading by the postmedial line.
 The cubital vein is similar light colored, usually extending along proximal branches M3, CuA1, and CuA2.
 The terminal area is gray, sometimes with black between the veins.
 A black basal dash is variable, weak, thin, or thick.
 The transverse lines are weak.
 The basal line is reduced to spots on the costa in a few specimens but is usually absent.
 Most specimens have an oblique black segment of the antemedial line at the base of the claviform spot.
 The medial line is absent.
 The postmedial line is absent of weak, lightly scalloped, curved around the reniform spot and then straight or slightly concave at a 45° angle toward the base.
-The subterminal line is ochre, tan, or gray, powdery and often incomplete, slightly irregular with an offset below the apex and a weak W-mark on the mid-wing.
-It is preceded by a grayshade at the costa and a series of long black wedges on the mid-wing.
-The terminal line is dark, thin.
+The subterminal line is ochre, tan, or gray, powdery and often incomplete, slightly irregular with an offset below the apex and a weak "W" mark on the mid-forewing.
+It is preceded by a gray shade at the costa and a series of long black wedges on the mid-forewing.
+The terminal line is dark and thin.
 The fringe matches the ground color.
-The orbicular and reniform spots are outlined in dark gray or black, are lined with light gray or light tan, and filled with slightly darker gray or the ground color.
+The orbicular and reniform spots are outlined in dark gray or black, are lined with light gray or light tan, and are filled with slightly darker gray or the ground color.
 The orbicular spot is round or oval, small to moderate in size, complete or open anteriorly.
 The reniform spot is kidney-shaped, obscured at the lower end by the pale cubital vein.
-The claviform spot is black, weak, moderate-sized and narrow.
+The claviform spot is black, weak, moderate-sized, and narrow.
 The hindwing is medium-dark brown-gray with slightly darker outer half, discal spot, veins, and terminal line.
 The fringe is white with a darker base.
 The head and thorax are gray-brown or tan.
 The collar has a light base and a transverse black line across the mid-portion.
 A frontal tubercle is present.
 The male antenna is biserrate.
 Euxoa idahoensis is a member of the large subgenus Euxoa.

 Euxoa furtivus can usually be recognized by its early summer flight, the tan forewing color, light costa and cubital vein, and long black wedges in the subterminal area.
 It is most similar to Euxoa idahoensis and was confused with it until recently (Schmidt & Anweiler 2010).
 Euxoa furtivus can usually be recognized by its streakier pattern, pale branches of the cubital vein, and the row of black wedges near the subterminal line.
 The forewing spots of E. furtivus are more often dark-filled than those of E. idahoensis.
 Euxoa melura flies with E. furtivus in open steppe habitats in early summer and has a similar streaky wing with light veins.
 The terminal area of the forewing of E. melura is light brown-gray like the trailing margin, darker gray in E. furtivus, and the pale inner lining of its spots is usually paler, thinner, and more prominent.